 x.y.z(where x, y, and z are the major, minor, and patch levels of the release) in PyCBC’s setup.py file.

 - Commit the changed setup.py file and push to commit to the repository.

 - Go to the PyCBC release page and click on

 - Enter a tag version in the format

 vin front of the major, minor, and patch numbers.

-- Enter a descriptive release title and write a desciption of the release in the text box provided.
+- Enter a descriptive release title and write a description of the release in the text box provided.

 - Click on

 Publish releaseto create the release.